Lynching of Raymond Gunn: Aftermath

 No charges were ever filed in the lynching.
 Attempts to identify the "man in the red coat" have been answered by the claim he was an outsider.
 However, newspapers said all the others were local.

 Gunn's lynching was universally condemned by newspapers across the United States.
 The Atlanta Constitution published an editorial cartoon with the caption of "The Torch of Civilization in Missouri."

 After the brutal incident, Maryville residents heard rumors that African Americans from Kansas City were coming to attack the city in retaliation.
 Townsmen reportedly set up machine gun nests on Main Street.
 The Gunn family's home was also burned.

 The 1930 census showed 90 African Americans living in Maryville, with 35 enrolled in the town's school.
 By 1931, the number of African Americans had dropped to six, and eventually almost all left the town in fear.

+Rabbi Samuel S. Mayerberg accused authorities of allowing the lynching to occur.

 Franklin Roosevelt campaigned in 1932, saying he was going to take steps to stop all lynchings.
-Ironically, he did not back the proposed Wagner-Costigan Act, though he did add a Civil Rights Section to the Justice Department.
+Ironically, he did not back the proposed Anti-Lynching Bill of 1937, though he did add a Civil Rights Section to the Justice Department.